erinosb/2020_DSCI512_RNAseq/README.md

 **Take home challenge** Go ahead and try to get this software to run on all the Gomez-Orte input samples.
 It should take a little over 1 hr to run using 16 cores.
 Aim for 16 - 24 cores

+**Note:** I accidentally included *my* information in the MODIFY THIS SECTION part of the code.
+Oops.
+Go ahead and modify that to your relevant information.
+Bonus... some of our information in that section may be the same.